jemcap/ai-content-plagiarism-detection/README.md

 The ai-content-plagiarism-detection Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Features

+### Unique Report Generation

+Each document analysis creates a unique report in its own directory, preventing any overlap between different analyses.
+The system:

+- Creates a timestamped and unique output directory for each file upload
+- Ensures that output paths are correctly updated for all tasks
+- Includes a unique report ID in each report for traceability
+- Properly handles file serving to display the correct report for each analysis

+This ensures that when users upload multiple files in sequence, each analysis is completely independent and reports are not mixed up.

+### Gradio Web Interface

+The system includes a user-friendly web interface built with Gradio, allowing users to:
+- Upload text and PDF documents
+- Analyze documents for potential plagiarism
+- View formatted plagiarism reports with clear source attribution
+- Reset the interface between analyses

 ## Support

 For support, questions, or feedback regarding the AiContentPlagiarismDetection Crew or crewAI.